pwmckenna/nodupdeps/README.md

 ## Why?

+### Configuration
-I want to use nconf for my config, but I also want to write tons of small modules that share that configuration.
+I want to use [nconf](https://www.npmjs.com/package/nconf) for my config, but I also want to write tons of small modules that share that configuration.
 If I'm not super careful about specifying semver compatible versions, and running `npm dedupe`, I could easily load two versions of nconf that don't share the configuration.

+### Optimizing frontend assets
+If I'm using webpack, I probably want to try to only bundle in one version of React to minimize the payload.
+[Webpack does this for you automatically], but if you have different versions it will bundle in both copies.
+Use `nodupdeps` to alert you to possible optimizations.

 ## How?